simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Integer[0]`

 Allow access after N seconds to root account after failed attempt.
-This parameter is ignored if manage_faillock_conf is set to true.

 * Has no effect if ``even_deny_root`` is not set